 So I pivoted.

 I started as an entry-level support specialist.
 The learning curve was steep — but I leaned in.
 Six months later, I was promoted to Senior Specialist.
 Then Lead.
 Then Senior Lead.
-Now I’m officially a Supervisor, leading a team of 50.
+Now I’m officially a Supervisor, leading a large team of my own.

 Looking back, it’s wild.
 I went from not knowing what HRIS stood for to leading one of the biggest support teams at Rippling — in just a few years.